lesleyrs/tts-tui/README.md

 Windows built-in narrator has a different use case but does use the system voices.

+This is the terminal UI version of https://github.com/lesleyrs/clipboard-narrator but using WinRT to allow using any voice on windows.

 The binary is called `tts` for brevity, pre-built binaries will be available soon.

 ## Windows